GalsenDev221/made.in.senegal/README.md

 ## <a name="I"> </a>I

 - **[Indigo](https://github.com/diop/indigo)** - An image transformation utility written in Go. **by [@diop](https://github.com/diop)**
-- **[IMPLICIT-SFTP-FILE-SENDER](https://github.com/orbitturner/IMPLICIT-SFTP-FILE-SENDER)** - A Powershell script using WINSCP for sending files to an Remote Implicit SFTP server.
+- **[Implicit SFTP File Sender](https://github.com/orbitturner/IMPLICIT-SFTP-FILE-SENDER)** - A Powershell script using WINSCP for sending files to an Remote Implicit SFTP server.
 The program also have File Change detection system for sending automatically the most recent File in the [CONTAINER] folder. **by [@OrbitTurner](https://github.com/orbitturner)**

 ## <a name="J"> </a>J